gislaine-venancio/ServeRest-Performance-Testing/README.md

 The test plan was built using the following JMeter elements:

 ### Thread Group
 The starting element of the plan, responsible for defining the number of users (threads) that run the test, the ramp-up time, and the number of loops.
-This project uses **three separate Thread Groups** — 1 user, 50 users, and 100 users — kept in the same test plan but enabled one at a time, so each scenario could be executed and measured in isolation without the results mixing together.
+This project uses **three separate Thread Groups** — 1 user, 50 users, and 100 users — kept in the same test plan but enabled one at a time, so each scenario could be executed and measured in isolation.

 ### HTTP Requests
 Four separate HTTP Request samplers were added inside each Thread Group, each targeting a different endpoint of the ServeRest API: